tolgaerok/Dell-Laptop/packages/ReadMe.md

 I've curated a collection of essential packages that you can conveniently install on your NixOS system with a single command: `sudo nixos-rebuild switch`.
 These carefully selected programs cover a wide range of categories, from archive utilities and multimedia tools to programming languages, office suites, and system utilities.
 By including these packages, I've aimed to enhance your NixOS experience and make your system feel more complete.
 Whether you're a developer, content creator, or everyday user, these additions offer a well-rounded toolkit that's ready for immediate use.
 Simply run the command, and enjoy the convenience and functionality that these packages bring to your NixOS environment.

+# Android Utilities
+- android-tools: Android SDK platform tools (adb and fastboot)
+- android-file-transfer: Reliable MTP client with minimalistic UI
+- droidcam: Linux client for DroidCam app
+- scrcpy: Display and control Android devices over USB or TCP/IP
+- waydroid: Waydroid is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu

 # Archive Utilities
 - atool:  A command-line tool for managing file archives.
 - gzip:   A compression utility.